Permanent Settlement: Influence

 The Company hoped that the Zamindar class would not only be a revenue-generating instrument but also serve as intermediaries for the more political aspects of their rule, preserving local custom and protecting rural life from the possibly rapacious influences of its own representatives.
 However, it worked both ways, as zamindars became a naturally conservative interest group.
 Once British policy in the mid-19th century changed to one of reform and intervention in custom, the zamindars were vocal in their opposition.
 The Permanent Settlement had the features that state demand was fixed at 89% of the rent and 11% was to be retained by the zamindar.
 The state demand could not be increased but payment should be made on the due date, before sunset, so it was also known as the 'Sunset Law'.
 Failure to pay led to the sale of land to the highest bidder.

 While the worst of the tax-farming excesses were countered by the introduction of the Settlement, the use of land was not part of the agreement.
 There was a tendency of Company officials and Indian landlords to force their tenants into plantation-style farming of cash crops like indigo and cotton rather than rice and wheat.
 That was a cause of many of the worst famines of the nineteenth century.

 Once the salient features of the Permanent Settlement were reproduced all over India, and indeed elsewhere in the Empire, including Kenya, the political structure was altered forever.
 The landlord class held much greater power than they had under the Mughals, who subjected them to oversight by a trained bureaucracy with the power to attenuate their tenure.
 The power of the landlord caste/class over smallholders was not diluted in India until the first efforts towards land reform in the 1950s, still incomplete everywhere except West Bengal.

 In Pakistan, where land reform was never carried out, elections in rural areas still suffer from a tendency towards oligarchy, reflecting the concentration of influence in the hands of zamindar families.
-This is because once Pakistan became separated from India, and the two began to fight over Kashmir, the goal of the government was revenue extraction to fund the military.
-As a result, the central leadership skewed the relationship between the elected and non-elected institutions of the state.
+The contest with India over Kashmir skewed the central leadership and the relationship between the elected and non-elected institutions of the state.